-Lockheed Propulsion Company 156-inch solid fuel booster in successful test firing as a part of the U.S. Air Force large solid booster feasibility program.
-Motor case section for 156-inch Lockheed Propulsion booster leaving Rohr Space Products Division at Riverside.
-Rohr installed rubber insulation in the steel case. propulsion system for the the MAULER Army battlefield air defense guided missile.
+In a program for the Navy, LPC is harnessing rocket technology to provide emergency ballast expulsion for nuclear submarines.
+In addition, the company is developing the propulsion system for the MAULER Army battlefield air defense guided missile.
 It is also developing a solid rocket motor for an advanced air-to-air missile for Hughes Aircraft.
 In the field of propellant research, LPC has developed an advanced high burn rate, low cost propellant that will provide for uniquely improved potential for large solid motor ballistic capabilities.
 Company funded research projects are continually investigating possible break-through areas and intensively accumulating data regarding fundamental science in the comparatively new fields of solid propellant and hybrid (combined solid-liquid propellant) rocket propulsion.